coohom/cloud-docs/src/examples/layout_estimation.md

             sys.exit(7) # Don't process this scene anymore.
 ```

-For this task, we set the type of camera to panorama in the Entity Process Stage, and output the corner and camera parameters in the Entity Process Stage.
+For this task, we set the type of camera to `PANORAMA` in Entity Process Stage, and output the corner and camera parameters in the Entity Process Stage.

 ```python
 class CameraSetting(EntityProcessor):